grahampugh/docker-munki-trello/README.md

 # docker-munki-trello

-This Docker image runs pebble.it's [munki-trello](https://github.com/pebbleit/munki-trello) script.
-For more information about it's operation and on how to obtain the needed key and token, see the Readme for the origiginal repository.
+This Docker image runs the [munki-trello](https://github.com/grahamgilbert/munki-trello) script.
+For more information about it's operation and on how to obtain the needed key and token, see the Readme for the original repository.

 # Settings